-Prerequisites: DREAM Academy Student
+DREAM Academy Student

-- Content: In this repeatable semester course, students will explore different techniques and concepts in 2D art, 3D art, digital photography, and the commercial arts.
-This introductory hands-on studio course focuses on creative problem-solving through the visual arts.
-Students will experience a variety of materials and techniques, including but not limited to: clay, acrylic paint, watercolor paint, pencil, colored pencil, Adobe Photoshop, digital cameras. - Activities: Students will work through a combination of independent study and guided coursework.
-Emphasis will be placed on the development of individual style and creativity.
-Student growth and creativity will be evaluated during the term of the course.
+In this repeatable semester-long course, students will explore different techniques and concepts in 2D art, 3D art, digital photography, and the commercial arts.
+This introductory hands-on studio course focuses on creative problem solving through the visual arts.
+Students will experience a variety of materials and techniques, including but not limited to: clay, acrylic paint, watercolor paint, pencil, colored pencil, Adobe Photoshop, digital cameras.